poutyface/qlist/README.md

 qlist is a queue with FD.

-When I want a queue in C, there are not proper queue librarys.
+When I want a queue in C, there are not proper queue libraries.
 Then I always write and rewrite a queue for some system's suit.
 It's boring me!